footings/footings/docs/index.md

 - Models should be self documenting.
 - Models need to scale when needed.
 - Models can be combined to form other models.
+- Models will be built and used in an environment with a mix of software that comes together to create a best in class modeling environment.

 **These all become easier when you can leverage the amazing Python and wider open source ecosystems.**

+For a more insights into principles see [principles](principles.md)

 ## Learning